orbeon/orbeon-forms-doc/form-runner/feature/revision-history.md

 ![Revision History pane](../../.gitbook/assets/fr-revision-history-pane.png)

+[SINCE Orbeon Forms 2026.1] You can disable revision history on an app and form basis using the [`oxf.fr.persistence.proxy.disable-version-history.*.*` property](../../configuration/properties/persistence.md#disabling-version-history).

 ## The Revision History pane

 The Revision History pane shows the list of revisions for the current form data, with the following information: